Website Promotion Guide

 Submit your website to major search engines

 Google is currently the most popular search engine.
-Google uses a complex algorithm to determine the ‘PageRank’ or importance of a web page.
-For this reason, you should consider submitting your website address (URL) to each of the following search engines and directories:
+Google uses a complex algorithm to determine the importance of a web page.
+For this reason, you should consider submitting your website address (URL) to each of the following search engines:

-It can take some weeks before your website is ‘found’ by Google or Yahoo!, or accepted/rejected by ODP.
+It can take some weeks before your website is ‘found’ by Google, Yahoo! or Bing!

 If you have some money to spare, you could use Google AdWords to create an advert which is shown when relevant keywords are searched.

 Email marketing is the advertisement of a product, service or brand through electronic mail.
 It is popular as it can be much cheaper than traditional mail marketing, and can reach a wide audience in a short period of time.
 If it is abused, it can be regarded as spam (emails that are sent to a large number of people with little discretion).
 Always include an option for people to easily leave the distribution list.

 Whenever you send an email, a few lines of text can be added automatically to the email.
 These can include contact details and a tag line, advertising your product, service or brand.

 You can promote your website by writing a short article or blog which can often include a link to your website.
 Your article should be useful, informative and relevant.